aleff-github/my-flipper-shits/CloseAllApplications_Windows/README.md

-# Close All Applications - BADUSB ✅
+# Close All Applications - BadUSB ✅

 A script used to close all target open applications.